Elon Musk Applies Temporary Limits on Reading Twitter Posts | 📰 LatestLY

 But in the months following the takeover, Musk, as the CEO of the company, faced criticism over management of the site as offensive content began appearing a lot more on the website and advertising revenue declined.

-He then introduced Twitter Blue, a paid subscription service to that verifies people and organizations.
+He then introduced Twitter Blue, a paid subscription service that verifies people with a blue checkmark.

-The blue tick to verify people previously used to authenticate influentialö people.
+The blue tick to verify people previously used to authenticate influential people.

 But the symbol, since becoming paid, has declined in status.